eclipse-threadx/rtos-docs/content/threadx/chapter4.md

 This service deletes the specified message queue.
 All threads suspended waiting for a message from this queue are resumed and given a TX_DELETED return status.

 > **Important:** *The application must ensure that any send notify callback for this queue is completed (or disabled) before deleting the queue.
-In addition, the application must prevent any future use of a deleted queue.* {{<br>}}{{<br>}}*It is also the application's responsibility to manage the memory area associated with the queue, which is available after this service completes.*
+In addition, the application must prevent any future use of a deleted queue.* <br><br>*It is also the application's responsibility to manage the memory area associated with the queue, which is available after this service completes.*

 ### Parameters